 Prep the mix-ins while the pasta cools

 As the pasta cools, chop the vegetables and other add-ins.
-Halve the cherry tomatoes, dice the bell pepper, chop the cucumber, thinly slice the red onion, and cut the beef or turkey salami into small pieces.
+Halve the cherry tomatoes, dice the bell pepper, chop the cucumber, thinly slice the red onion, and drain the chickpeas or dice the grilled chicken.
 Then add the olives, mozzarella, and herbs.
-This balance of crisp vegetables, savory meat, and creamy cheese is what gives easy Italian pasta salad its texture.
-If you like fresh, colorful sides in the same cluster, Refreshing Cucumber Tomato Salad is a natural related link.
+This balance of crisp vegetables, savory add-ins, and creamy cheese is what gives easy Italian pasta salad its texture.
+If you like fresh, colorful sides in the same cluster, cucumber tomato pasta salad is a natural related recipe.

 Toss, chill, and refresh before serving

 Combine everything in a large bowl and toss with most of the remaining dressing.
 Then chill the salad so the flavors can settle.
 Before serving, add a final splash of dressing and toss again.
 That simple step helps easy Italian pasta salad stay moist and lively instead of dry.
-For a lighter twist, White Balsamic Vinaigrette also fits this salad-and-dressing cluster well.
+For a lighter twist, a lighter vinaigrette also fits this salad-and-dressing cluster well.

 How do you keep pasta salad from drying out?